Bo-Ning/Predicting-exoplanet-mass-and-radius-relationship/README.md

 # Predicting exoplanet mass and radius relationship

-### For python users, we have a python package avaiable now: https://github.com/shbhuk/mrexo!
+#### NOTE: For python users, we have a python package avaiable now: https://github.com/shbhuk/mrexo!

 Folder1 : BenchmarkingWRF16-result